-Appendix Table D-18 summarizes the muscle laboratory sample.
+Appendix Table D-18 summarizes the muscle and bone laboratory sample results from a subset of the monitored deer and hogs.
 As seen in previous years, laboratory analysis detected cesium-137 in muscle tissue.
-Laboratory analysis detected strontium-89,90, a beta-emitting radionuclide, in some muscle tissue samples.
+Laboratory analysis detected strontium-89/90, a beta-emitting radionuclide, in bone and in some muscle tissue.

-Table 5-12 summarizes the laboratory measurements of cesium-137.
-Average cesium-137 concentrations in hog have indicated an overall decreasing trend for the past 50 years, with relatively little change in the last 10 years.
+Generally, the field detector results are similar to that of laboratory methods.
+Figure 5-13 compares the 2022 field versus laboratory measurement for each deer muscle sample collected.
+Table 5-12 summarizes all field and laboratory measurements.
+Average cesium-137 concentrations in deer have indicated an overall decreasing trend for the past 50 years, with relatively little change in the last 10 years.
+Figure 5-14 shows the historical trend analysis.